aws/aws-xray-sdk-node/README.md

 ## Installing

-The AWS X-Ray SDK for Node.js is compatible with Node.js version 8 and later.
+The AWS X-Ray SDK for Node.js is compatible with Node.js version 10.x and later.
-The AWS X-Ray SDK for Node.js has been tested with versions 8.x through 12.x of Node.js.
 There may be issues when running on versions of Node.js newer than 12.x.

 The X-Ray SDK is in the alpha stage of its 3.0.0 release.
 Note that these releases may be subject to more breaking changes in future versions.